gurdalertek/SwapGasFees/README.md

 ## UI Design

-This section describes the design of the user interface (UI) for the proposed SwapGasFees app.
+This section describes the basic design of the user interface (UI) for the proposed SwapGasFees app.
+The detailed design and the details of how the app will work will be added as a separate tutorial later.

+There are two main screens in the app:

+- Analytics for gas fees for a selected swap pair  (under the `Swap`, `Pools`, and `Favorites` tabs)
+- Analytics for gas fees and Uniswap pools, in general (under the `Charts` tab)

 ## Visualizations